AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 ---
 # Configuration steps for iOS {#configuring-the-mobile-application-in-adobe-campaign-ios}

 Once the package is installed, you can define your iOS app settings in Adobe Campaign Classic.

->[!NOTE]
->
->To learn how to configure your app for Android and how to create a delivery for Android, refer to this [section](configuring-the-mobile-application-android.md).

 Key steps are: